bitnami/containers/bitnami/consul-exporter/README.md

-# Bitnami package for Consul Exporter
+# Bitnami Secure Image for Consul Exporter

 ## What is Consul Exporter?